GeorgDangl/LightQuery/README.md

 var deserializedResponse = JsonConvert.DeserializeObject<PaginationResult<User>>(responseContent);
 ```

+### PaginationBaseService

+The `LightQuery.Client` package contains an abstract class `PaginationBaseService<T>` that can be used in reactive clients.
+It is similar in functionality
+to the TypeScript client.

 ## Documentation - TypeScript & Angular

 There is [an Angular example](AngularExample.ts) that can be used standalone or